Zinc & Potassium

 than 5¢ per 1,000 mg of elemental potassium.

-Slow K tablets are the most convenient potassium supplements to take since there is no preparation required,
+Slow K tablets, or MICRO-K Extencaps, are convenient potassium supplements to take.
+They require no

-and unlike larger citrate or bicarbonate doses, they don't subject the body to a sudden potassium spike that
+preparation, and unlike larger citrate or bicarbonate doses, they don't subject the body to a sudden potassium

-could potentially trigger overdose-like symptoms such as palpitations / irregular heartbeat, muscle weakness,
+spike that could trigger overdose-like symptoms such as palpitations / irregular heartbeat, muscle weakness,

-page), although these symptoms would rarely be experienced by patients who are truly potassium deficient -
+although these symptoms would rarely be experienced by patients who are truly potassium deficient - i.e. they

 Nevertheless, it is recommended that non 'slow-release' forms of potassium are consumed slowly over the